-Welcome to Our Lady of the Lake University (OLLU) - a learning community designed to foster your professional, personal and spiritual growth.
-OLLU is built on the Core Values of Community, Integrity, Trust and Service.
-We live these values as we create an environment for you to continue on your educational journey toward graduation and beyond.
+Your decision to attend OLLU will be the key that opens doors for you.
+An OLLU education is built on the Core Values of Community, Integrity, Trust and Service.
+We live these values as we create an environment that provides you unmatched support so you can grow personally, professionally and spiritually.